This is an opinion editorial by Matthew Mezinskis, creator of the “Crypto Voices” podcast and Porkopolis Economics.

 What about debit cards?
-I’m going to give you, dear reader, the benefit of the doubt by this second example, that you have already guessed that these monetary instruments are again, not base money.
-Yet again issued by a bank, these things are apparently cool for some folks; hotels like them and they’ve been around since the 1950s and the dawn of electronic banking … but they are basically plastic checks that are reusable, and clear quicker.
+I’m going to give you, dear Reader, the benefit of the doubt by this second example, that you have already guessed that these monetary instruments are again, not base money.
+Yet again issued by a bank, these things are apparently cool for some folks, hotels like them, and they’ve been around since the 50s and the dawn of electronic banking… but they are basically plastic checks that are reusable, and clear quicker.
 And yeah, no one told the banks how many customers, or what kind of customers, to offer them to.
-The process has been fairly decentralized, for decades.
+Fairly decentralized, for decades.

 What next?
 What else do you use to pay for stuff?
-It’s probably time to talk about mobile apps and online banking.
+Probably time to talk about mobile apps and online banking.
 Maybe the fact that these things are digitally native—then they might classify as base money?
-Remember how to tell — the key is whether a third party is running the show for this product.
+Remember how to tell—the key is whether a third party is running the show for this product.

-One example of using apps for purchases is Apple Pay.
-So it’s … Apple, right?
+Example.
+Apple Pay.
+So it’s… Apple, right?
 Goldman Sachs, actually (ha-ha).
 Either way, a third-party institution is offering you that product, so it’s definitely not base money.
-Same goes for PayPal, Venmo, Skrill, Revolut, Wise, Paysera and all the other online-only banking apps and accounts.
+Same goes for PayPal, Venmo, Skrill, Revolut, Wise, PaySera, and all the other online-only banking apps and accounts.
 And for sure, you don’t actually need a bank account to use these types of services.
 Even if it’s just a payment processing company, that’s still a third party issuing those accounts.
 It means all those digital payment options are still not base money.

-So that’s the main stuff, when we think of payments (stablecoins — we’ll get there!).
-You may understand that, besides the actual checks and cards themselves, besides the instruments, all of this is at the end of day linked back to your checking account or deposit account.
+So that’s the main stuff, when we think of payments.
+(Stablecoins?
+We’ll get there in Part II!)
+You may understand that, besides the actual checks and cards themselves, besides the instruments, all of this is at the end of day linked back to your checking account, or deposit account.
 Again, let’s leave credit cards aside for now, I know there is some overlap in these products.
 They’re even more distant “money.”
 But we also have other types of “accounts” in the financial system that nobody understands.

 One is the savings account.
 This used to actually be a thing.
 Savings accounts used to (and in some countries still do) have more withdrawal restrictions than checking accounts.
 In return for this you’d receive a higher interest rate on your money deposited there.
 Not so today (yet another topic for another time).

 We also have time deposit accounts, which have yet further withdrawal restrictions and pay even higher interest than savings.
 Again, any base money in there?
 Nope.

 We have other old school instruments like money market funds.
-These are typically not insured by the government, should pay a higher interest than checking deposits and trade more like a stock (one share should be around one native currency unit) if you want to get them.
+These are typically not insured by the government, should pay a higher interest than checking deposits, and trade more like a stock (one share should be around one native currency unit) if you want to get some of them.
 Base money?
 Again, surely, no.

 So let’s rehash, and please note this applies regardless of retail or institutional nature:

-- Checks, debit cards and mobile apps linked to deposit accounts are not base money.
+- Checks, debit cards, and mobile apps linked to deposit accounts?
+Not base money.

-- Savings, time deposits, money market, and other interest-bearing accounts are also not base money.
+- Savings, time deposits, money market, and other interest-bearing accounts?
+Not base money.